cylc/cylc-doc/src/user-guide/writing-suites.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Two ways of constructing cycling systems are described and contrasted in :ref:`Workflows For Cycling Systems`.
-For most purposes use of a proper *cycling workflow* is recommended, wherein cylc incrementally generates the date-time sequence and extends the workflow, potentially indefinitely, at run time.
+For most purposes use of a proper :term:`cycling` workflow is recommended, wherein Cylc incrementally generates the date-time sequence and extends the workflow, potentially indefinitely, at run time.
 For smaller systems of finite duration, however, parameter expansion can be used to generate a sequence of pre-defined tasks